 - Dealing with negativity: You’re not negative because you’re quietly thinking things through.
 You’re not judgmental, aloof, snobby or conceited because you don’t get excited by small talk.
 However, some people have that perception.
 It’s even more draining when you worry it’s the perception “the others” have.
 A certain amount of smiling and discussion is called for and strategies for such events are available, try arranging more one to one time to talk with key people.
 As “the boss” consider how you can structure your team to get the most out of all of them, so they all understand each other’s strengths and weaknesses.

 - Dealing with random phone calls: Many extroverts, even (especially?) when busy, get excited when the phone rings.
-Introverts may rather maintain their focus and deal with the calls when they’re ready.
-My phone is on silent and in the other office at the moment or I’ll never write this article.
+Introverts normally prefer to maintain their focus and deal with the calls when they’re ready.
+My phone is on silent and in the other office at the moment or I’ll never write this article!
 If I was with a client, you’d not expect me to answer my phone, why not arrange the times when you will be available on the phone?

 - FOMO (the feeling of missing out): Logically you know you’ve chosen this time as a quiet time, without interruptions, then you hear that your colleagues are all doing something together.
 It’s a pain and you can minimise it, although not totally remove it.
 Remember you perform best when you have energy and that does mean you need quiet time.